Chart Color Schemes

 Age

 The median age in Balgowlah Heights is 43 years, which is higher than Greater Sydney's average of 37 years and also exceeds the national average of 38 years.
-The age profile shows that those aged 5-14 years make up a significant portion at 19.4%, while the 25-34 year-olds are relatively small at 3.4%.
-This is higher than the national average for the 5-14 age group of 12.2%.
-Between 2021 and present, the 15 to 24 age group has increased from 13.5% to 15.7%, while the 55 to 64 cohort has grown from 13.7% to 14.9%.
-Conversely, the 35 to 44 age group has decreased from 10.8% to 9.2%, and the 5-14 age group has dropped from 20.6% to 19.4%.
-Looking ahead to 2041, demographic projections show that the 85+ age cohort is expected to rise significantly, increasing by 81 people (an 85% increase) from 94 to 176.
-Notably, all population growth will come from those aged 65 and above, reflecting the area's aging demographic trend.
-Meanwhile, the 55-64 and 25-34 age cohorts are projected to experience population declines.
+The age profile shows that those aged 5-14 years are particularly prominent at 19.4%, while the 25-34 year-olds are comparatively smaller at 3.4% compared to Greater Sydney's figures.
+This concentration of 5-14 year-olds is well above the national average of 12.2%.
+Between 2021 and present, the 15 to 24 age group has increased from 13.5% to 15.7%, while the 55 to 64 cohort has risen from 13.7% to 14.9%.
+Conversely, the 35 to 44 age group has declined from 10.8% to 9.2%, and the 5-14 year-olds have decreased from 20.6% to 19.4%.
+Looking ahead to 2041, demographic projections indicate significant shifts in Balgowlah Heights's age structure.
+The 85+ age cohort is projected to rise substantially, increasing by 81 people (an 86% rise) from 94 to 176.
+Notably, the combined 65+ age groups will account for all of the total population growth in the area, reflecting its aging demographic profile.
+Conversely, the 55-64 and 25-34 age cohorts are expected to experience population declines.